mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 - We want to query without exact matching between query and document, so we model querying as a space where matching is distance.
-- We want to calculate distances between our query and our documents as quickly as possible, so we pre-calculate a proximity graph, that can be navigated at search time with local information only.
+- We want to calculate distances between our query and our documents as quickly as possible, so we pre-calculate an approximate proximity graph of our documents to each other.
+It turns out if we simply save the "garbage" links we produce at the beginning of this graph construction, our graph actually becomes better for searching efficiently.
+(This is the navigable small world part.)
 - We want to go even faster, so we stack proximity graphs from coarse to fine grained.
+(This is the hierarchical part.)

 ### inverted indices to ann